What is a public company?

 Where can I find information on private companies?

 You can find information on some private companies through the databases listed under the Directories & Profiles tab in this guide (but not the Value Line or Standard & Poor's databases), and also at the company's website.
-See also the Articles tab to search for newspaper and magazine stories.
+The Library of Congress offers a Private Company Research guide.
+Also see the Articles tab to search for newspaper and magazine stories.